curiopost/cdn/README.md

 # CDN

-Our CDN for delivering attachments in our service
+Our CDN for delivering attachments in our service.

 # Installation